Ajaysar

 Ajaysar is a village in Ajmer tehsil of Ajmer district of Rajasthan state in India.
 It is situated in the rural region of Ajmer division at an elevation of 466 meters above sea level.

 Demographic

 Per the Census of 2011 by the Government of India "091603" is the location code number of the village.
 The village covers 925.80 hectares of area in which 522 households are located.
 The total population of the village is 2790.
 There are 1458 are males and 1332 are females.
 The population in the age group of 0-6 is 576, of which 334 are males and 242 are females.
 The total schedule caste persons in the village are 103 with only 1 schedule tribe.

-Education

-The following are the schools present in the village: